M.A., Rutgers University - Art History

 Born and raised in NYC, Alexa moved to New Orleans at the age of 18 and graduated from the University of New Orleans in 2005.
 She obtained her Master's Degree in Art History and Certificate in Curatorial/Museum Studies from Rutgers University in 2010.
 She is also fluent in English, Italian, Spanish and Portuguese.
 Alexa went on to curatorial and research positions at Princeton University as well as the NY Historical Society and the Zimmerli Art Museum.
 That same year, she began teaching at UNO, offering a variety of classes that range from Art Survey to more specialized classes in Renaissance, Mannerism and Baroque Art & Architecture.
 She also served as internship coordinator and collaborated with NOMA, Callen Fine Arts and the New Orleans Saints.
 Current focus includes 300 years of Art in New Orleans, the Influence of Caravaggio in Spain, developing new art historical courses and collaboration with the New Orleans Historical Voodoo Museum and NOMA.

-2018 From Dirty Jersey to the Dirty South/Photography Book, printed in New Orleans.
+2018 From Dirty Jersey to the Dirty South/Photography Book, New Orleans.

-2009 New York Historical Society Photography and Architectural Collections New York, NY Exhibition: Remembering 911 (N.Y., N.Y.)
+2009 New York Historical Society Exhibition: Remembering 911

-2007 Zimmerli Art Museum Morse Research Center for Graphic Arts Rutgers University, New Brunswick, NJ Exhibition: Pop Art Publication: Exhibition Catalogue: Pop Art
+2007 Zimmerli Art Museum Morse Research Center for Graphic Arts, Rutgers University/Exhibition: Pop Art and Publication: Exhibition Catalogue: Pop Art

-2005 Exhibition Coordinator, Special Project New Orleans Museum of Art Exhibition: James Castle
+2005 New Orleans Museum of Art/Exhibition: James Castle

 2006 & 200 -UNO Ambassador Award University of New Orleans